 The Philadelphia Phillies, with a stacked rotation and significant talent on offense, were expected to be at the top of the baseball world.
-But heading into this week, it’s the Cleveland Indians that continue to surprise, and sit on top of KP’s first ever Major League Baseball Power Rankings poll at The Wife Hates Sports.
+But heading into this week, it’s the Cleveland Indians that continue to surprise, and sit on top of KP’s first ever MLB Power Rankings poll at The Wife Hates Sports.

 This MLB Power Rankings system has a method to its madness, attempting to be different and not just rank by popularity and record.
 It mixes a secret formula of six completely different categories, meshed into a points system.
 The categories don’t just include team results regarding record, but how each team has performed recently, as well as incorporating some statistics on both a team’s offense and pitching staff, too.
 And with that, I give you…